Hollow City (novel): Plot

-After fleeing in a boat from the hollowgasts, the peculiar children are caught up in a bad storm and need to find land.
+After fleeing in boats from the hollowgasts, the peculiar children are caught up in a bad storm and need to find land.
 They land on a beach only to find that the wights are trying to track them down, so they flee into the forests of the mainland.
-With nowhere to run, the group wander aimlessly, until they find a statue from The Tales of the Peculiar.
-There, they discover a time loop with the help of their book The Tales of the Peculiar and escape into it.
-Surprisingly, it is full of peculiar animals, who embrace and thank them for killing a hollow that had for a long time roamed in the time loop.
-After learning that Miss Wren, the ymbryne of this unique menagerie time loop, had flown to London to rescue her other fellow ymbrynes, the peculiar children leave in search of her, in hopes that she can turn Miss Peregrine back into a human, before her human self is lost forever.
+With nowhere to run, the group wander aimlessly, until they find a statue they had read about in The Tales of the Peculiar.
+There, they discover a time loop with the help of their aforementioned book, The Tales of the Peculiar, and escape into it.
+Surprisingly, it is full of peculiar animals, including a dog named Addison who can speak, who embrace and thank them for killing a hollow that had for a long time roamed in the time loop.
+After learning that Miss Wren, the ymbryne of this unique menagerie time loop, had flown to London to rescue her fellow ymbrynes, the peculiar children leave in search of her, in hopes that she can turn Miss Peregrine back into a human, before her human self is lost forever.
 They travel with Gypsies whose leader has a peculiar son.

-While trying to board a train, they are ambushed by wights and held in a small shed at gunpoint until Hugh, who had managed to evade capture, used the bees in his stomach to save his friends.
+While trying to board a train, they are ambushed by wights and held in a small shed at gunpoint until Hugh, who had managed to evade capture, uses the bees in his stomach to save his friends.
 The group then continues on their journey and intercepts the train to board, and finds Miss Peregrine, whom they had accidentally left on the train in Bronwyn's trunk previously.